kekosaurusrexx/Blockchain/README.md

 - implement smart contracts
 - implement automatic difficulty adjustment
 - finish networking capabilitys
-- implement multiprocessing-mining
 - add a requirements file
 - change formatting of signature
 - coin-balances and working transactions
-- limit data in blocks to 1kb
 - switch from single block files on disk to a database

 ## What it can do